stonedDiscord/serverD/README.md

 # serverD
-## DER BASS MUSS FICKEN!
+## Don't hassle the hoff
 You can find the downloads in the release tab

 ### changelog
-* tempbans now possible
+* looping music
-* fixed an area bug
+* roll is more subtle
-* same char bug fixed
+* lag and crashes fixed
 * cleanups

 ### minimal setup (console version)